Promissory note: History

 Code of Hammurabi Law 100 stipulated repayment of a loan by a debtor to a creditor on a schedule with a maturity date specified in written contractual terms.
 Law 122 stipulated that a depositor of gold, silver, or other chattel/movable property for safekeeping must present all articles and a signed contract of bailment to a notary before depositing the articles with a banker, and Law 123 stipulated that a banker was discharged of any liability from a contract of bailment if the notary denied the existence of the contract.
 Law 124 stipulated that a depositor with a notarized contract of bailment was entitled to redeem the entire value of their deposit, and Law 125 stipulated that a banker was liable for replacement of deposits stolen while in their possession.

+In China during the Han dynasty promissory notes appeared in 118 BC and were made of leather.
+The Romans may have used promissory notes in 57 AD as a durable lightweight substance as evidence of a promise in that time has been found in London among the Bloomberg tablets.

-In China during the Han Dynasty promissory notes appeared in 118 BC and were made of leather.
+Carthage was purported to have issued lightweight promissory notes on parchment or leather before 146 BC.
+In China during the Han dynasty promissory notes appeared in 118 BC and were made of leather.
 The Romans may have used promissory notes in 57 AD as a durable lightweight substance as evidence of a promise in that time has been found in London among the Bloomberg tablets.

 Historically, promissory notes have acted as a form of privately issued currency.
 Flying cash or feiqian was a promissory note used during the Tang dynasty (618 – 907).
 Flying cash was regularly used by Chinese tea merchants, and could be exchanged for hard currency at provincial capitals.
 The Chinese concept of promissory notes was introduced by Marco Polo to Europe.